Traditional Lithuanian Dishes

 About Lithuanian Cuisine

 Lithuanians like to eat a lot and enjoy good food.
 Our traditional cuisine is rather simple, but has a variety of interesting dishes, many of them hearty and suitable for those cold Eastern European winters.
-Rye, potatoes, various meats, beetroots and turnips, mushrooms, berries, and diary products are often used when preparing Lithuanian food.
+Rye, potatoes, various meats, beetroots and turnips, mushrooms, berries, and diary products are often used as staple ingredients.
 You will find some of the most popular traditional Lithuanian foods, dishes and drinks on the page below.

 Didžkukuliai (Also Called Cepelinai) - Potato Dumplings

-Didžkukuliai (more commonly known as cepelinai) is often called the national dish of Lithuania.
-While it's considered an old, traditional recipe now, potatoes were only brought to Lithuania in the 17th century, and became widely used for food in the beginning of the 19th one.
+Didžkukuliai (colloquially known as cepelinai due to their distinctive shape) is often called the national dish of Lithuania.
+While it's considered an old, traditional recipe these days, potatoes were only brought to Lithuania in the 17th century, and became widely used for food in the beginning of the 19th one.
+In other words, while cepelinai is certainly a traditional dish, it's not as old as some.

-Cepelinai are large, Zeppelin-shaped (that's where they get their name from) dumplings made from grated potatoes stuffed with meat.
+Cepelinai are large, Zeppelin-shaped dumplings made from grated potatoes stuffed with meat.
 They are usually served with sour cream, spirgai (cracklings), or mushrooms.
 Some restaurants will serve a vegetarian version of the cepelinai made with a curd filling instead of meat.
 As you can imagine, it's a rather filling meal with enough calories to make any light eater or dieter run for the hills.

 Šaltibarščiai - Cold Borscht (Beetroot Soup)